This post may contain affiliate sales links. Please read my disclosure policy.

 - Loaded Potatoes – I already have a recipe for this!
 Check it out here: Loaded Smashed Potatoes.

-Freezing.
 The trick to freezing mashed potatoes is to eliminate as much air as possible.
-This is best done by scooping the cooled off mashed potatoes into a freezer bag then freezing.
+Transfer completely cooled mashed potatoes into a freezer bag and seal, removing as much air as possible.
+Store in the freezer for up to three months.
+Reheat using the microwave method as outlined above.

 - Twice Baked Potatoes